shadowman-lab/Ansible-Development/devspaces/README.md

 3) Under Personal Access Tokens select Add Token

-4) Provide a token name, select the provider, update the provider endpoint, and enter in your token
+4) Provide a token name, select the provider, update the provider endpoint, and enter in your Personal Access Token acquired from your repository provider in Token

 5) Click Add